RDP Connectivity Checklist

 3. Confirm the user is allowed to sign in through Remote Desktop Services.

-5. Review session limits, NLA requirements, VPN split tunnel behavior, and firewall scope.
+5. Review session limits, NLA requirements, VPN split-tunnel behavior, and firewall scope before changing policy.

 Execution Modes